π‘οΈ Google BigQuery Table is not encrypted with Customer-Managed Encryption Key (CMEK)π’

 Descriptionβ

 Envelope Encryptionusing Google managed cryptographic keys.
 The data is encrypted using thedata encryption keysand data encryption keys themselves are further encrypted usingkey encryption keys.
-This is seamless and do not require any additional input from the user.
-However, if you want to have greater control, Customer-managed encryption keys (CMEK) can be used as encryption key management solution for BigQuery Data Sets.
-If CMEK is used, the CMEK is used to encrypt the data encryption keys instead of using google-managed encryption keys.Rationaleβ
+This is seamless and does not require any additional input from the user.
+However, if you want greater control, customer-managed encryption keys (CMEK) can be used as an encryption key management solution for BigQuery datasets.
+If CMEK is used, the CMEK encrypts the data encryption keys instead of using Google-managed encryption keys.Rationaleβ

 Envelope Encryptionusing Google managed cryptographic keys.
-This is seamless and does not require any additional input from the user.For greater control over the encryption, customer-managed encryption keys (CMEK) can be used as encryption key management solution for BigQuery tables.
-The CMEK is used to encrypt the data encryption keys instead of using google-managed encryption keys.
+This is seamless and does not require any additional input from the user.For greater control over encryption, customer-managed encryption keys (CMEK) can be used as an encryption key management solution for BigQuery tables.
+The CMEK is used to encrypt the data encryption keys instead of using Google-managed encryption keys.
 BigQuery stores the table and CMEK association and the encryption/decryption is done automatically.

 ... see more